ompl/ompl/doc/dox/installation.md

 Thanks to Rich Mattes, OMPL core is available as a package for Fedora:

     yum install ompl

+This package may not be the latest version, though.
+The source installation instructions for Fedora Linux are mostly the same as for Ubuntu Linux, although the packages have slightly different names.
+On Fedora 18, you can install the dependencies like so:

+      sudo yum install boost-devel cmake python-devel

+The optional dependencies can be installed like so:

+      sudo yum install doxygen graphviz ode-devel

+The build steps are the same as for Ubuntu Linux:

+      cd omplapp
+      mkdir -p build/Release
+      cd build/Release
+      cmake ../..
+      make installpyplusplus && cmake . # download & install Py++
+      make -j 4 update_bindings
+      make -j 4

 Installation from source is also possible if dependencies listed above are installed.